Vyral/base-template/_drafts/how-to-read-your-credit-score.md

 {% include youtube.html %}

-Your credit score is a very important number, and today I’ll show you how to read yours.
+<center>Your credit score is a very important number, and today I’ll show you how to read yours.</center>

 Why is your credit score so important?
 How do you read a credit score?
 To answer these questions, let me first share a personal anecdote about one of the hardest lessons I’ve ever had to learn.